NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 #### Mouting holes for the test stand

-Once you get your board, you will need to mount it to the test stand.
-You can facilate this by adding holes along horizontal and vertical axes to accomodate a zip tie.
+It can be useful to mount your quadcopter to the test stand.
+The easiest way to do this is to replicate the whole pattern on the FCB, and then mount your quadcopter to the same plywood piece we attach to the FCB (maybe without the legs).

-#### Alternate FTDI Connector
+The holes are `2-56-MOUNTING-HOLE-NO-METAL`.
+There are four of them and they are centered on the board center of gravity (which should also be your IMU).
+They are located at +/-20mm and +/-11.5mm.

-Your FCB has two female headers on the bottom that connect to the FTDI pins.
-These are for connecting a flexible tether to the FCB during PID testing.
-You can add something like this too (you'll need change your schematic, of course)  Note that on the FCB the pins are **mislabled**.
-You need `DTR`, `GND`, `TX`, and `RX`  -- you don't need `CTS`.
-You also don't need `3V3`, although this means that you'll need your battery installed to program your quadcopter (I guess, you could use add more pins -- like 2 3-pin headers -- and connect all the FTDI pins).
+You can put them in different spots, but you'll need to build your own adapter plate to attach it to the test stand (or drill holes in plywood for the FCB).
+Depending on the size of your quad, drilling holes in the arms should work fine.

 #### Battery Voltage Meter

 You can monitor the batteries voltage using a voltage divider and one of the MCU's analog pins (https://learn.sparkfun.com/tutorials/voltage-dividers/all).
-The basic idea is to divide the battery voltage so that the maximum output of the divider is less than 3.3V.
+The basic idea is to divide the battery voltage (4.2V max) so that the maximum output of the divider is less than 1.8V.
 Then you can measure the that voltage with one of the MCU's analog inputs.

 You should use large resistors in your divider (e.g., in the kOhms range) so that not much current flows through it.